RedHatQE/polarize/README.md

     - If this file also does not exist, generate an xml description file from the given annotation data
       - Pass this generated XML file to the WorkItem importer for it to create a Requirement/TestCase
       - Take the return response and look for the Polarion ID.
 Edit this value into the xml description file
+      - From the information in the XML and annotation, edit the mapping.json file
 - Once the xml file is ready, we know the mapping between test method and Polarion Requirement and TestCase ID
 - When the test run is done and the junit report is created, post process the result file